Muthu-kesavan/Attendance-system/README.md

  HERE THE AUTHENTICATION MESSAGES DISPLAYED ARE MADE USING TOASTIFY.

- Also Here Is My Loom Video
+ Here Is My Loom Video
  feel free to watch it.

  https://github.com/Muthu-kesavan/Attendance-system/assets/73815261/70046c41-94db-4a93-b1d3-d3a74222d1ff